S3 method for class 'merMod'

 Inspect model convergence

-lme4 performs a convergence-check (see ?lme4::convergence
+lme4 performs a convergence-check (see ?lme4::convergence), however, as

 discussed here and suggested by